 Cathy’s Mom was an outstanding person and unsurpassed politician in Broward County.
 For the decades between the 1970’s and 1990’s she was the best known woman in South Florida.
 In addition to raising three outstanding children along with her husband George (Dad), Virginia (Mom) was deeply involved in the education and political life of the people of Fort Lauderdale.
-From her position as State School Board Chairman, she ran for and won a seat on the City Commission.
+From her position as State School Board Chairman she ran for and won a seat on the City Commission.
 For two separate terms she served as Mayor of Fort Lauderdale, and to this date is the only woman to hold the position.
-She also served 2 terms as Vice Mayor and later Mayor Pro Tem during her years of service for the city.
+She also served two terms as Vice Mayor and later Mayor Pro Tem during her years of service for the city.
 When her time on the City Commission ended, she served on the Downtown Development Authority (DDA) for seven years helping preserve historic landmarks and direct new business development for this booming city.

 The Young’s three children, George, Nancy and Cathy were able to grow up in a beautiful ocean-side city which was safe enough for young people to play on the beach unaccompanied by adults.
 Neighborhoods for the most part were not dangerous, and children could play without fear of kidnapping.
 Walking the streets and playing in yards in the evening and into the night could be done without parental observation.